 Cultural Competence Among Nurses in Healthcare

-In order to successfully implement a patient-centered approach, nurses must communicate respectfully.
+When nurses communicate respectfully with patients and their families, they demonstrate a patient-centered approach.
 Patients’ personal values, along with their beliefs and customs, define their cultures.
 In the patient-centered approach, patients and their families collaborate with their nurses to enhance healthcare and service in a culturally sensitive manner.

 Because culture helps dictate personal values, nurses must demonstrate cultural competence with all of their patients.
 The skills involved in this include incorporating human interaction into personalized care, understanding spiritual beliefs that may be vital to the patient and his or her support system, and gathering information to integrate non-traditional practices into the patient’s care.